-- Week of September 14: Orientation for Exchange Students
+- First or Second Week of September: Orientation for Exchange Students (Mandatory)

 - September 22: Classes Start

 - January 23: End of Semester*

 Keio Law School offers a number of courses in English that are aimed at Japanese law students who hope to enter international practice.
 These courses, along with most of the LL.M. courses, are also open to exchange students, and most are comparative in nature.
-The list of available courses and timetable for Fall 2018 will be available soon and may include the following:
+The tentative list of available courses and timetable for Fall 2018 will be available soon and may include the following: